-The IC acts in a fiduciary capacity with respect to the Portfolio and is accountable to the Foundation's Board of Directors (the "Board") for overseeing the investment of all assets in the Portfolio.
+The IOC acts in a fiduciary capacity with respect to the Portfolio and is accountable to the Foundation's Board of Directors (the "Board") for overseeing the investment of all assets in the Portfolio.

-- A. The IC, ever mindful of their stewardship duties, has caused this Investment Policy Statement to be prepared.
-This LTIP sets forth the investment objectives, distribution policies and investment guidelines that govern the activities of the IC and any other parties to whom the IC has delegated investment management responsibility for Portfolio assets. - B. The investment policies for the Portfolio have been formulated with the understanding of the Foundation's anticipated financial needs, and with consideration of the tolerance for investment and financial risk, as reflected in the majority opinion of the IC. - C. The policies and guidelines in the LTIP are intended to provide for the consistent management of the Portfolio to meet the long-term financial goals of the Foundation, while also providing for sufficient investment flexibility to respond to changes in capital market conditions and in the financial circumstances of the Foundation and US Sailing. - D. The IC will review this LTIP at least once per year.
-Changes to the LTIP can only be made by the affirmation of a majority of the voting members of the IC, followed by ratification of the Board.
-All Board and IC members shall have access to the LTIP performance reports.
-The current LTIP portfolio information will be promptly provided to any other parties hired the IC, on behalf of the Foundation, to manage any portion of the Portfolio.
+- A. The IOC, ever mindful of their stewardship duties, has caused this Investment Policy Statement to be prepared.
+This IP sets forth the investment objectives, distribution policies and investment guidelines that govern the activities of the IOC and any other parties to whom the IOC has delegated investment management responsibility for Portfolio assets. - B. The investment policies for the Portfolio have been formulated with the understanding of the Foundation's anticipated financial needs, and with consideration of the tolerance for investment and financial risk, as reflected in the majority opinion of the IOC. - C. The policies and guidelines in the IP are intended to provide for the consistent management of the Portfolio to meet the short- and long-term financial goals of US sailing and the Foundation, while also providing for sufficient investment flexibility to respond to changes in capital market conditions and in the financial circumstances of the Foundation and US Sailing.

+D. The IOC will review this IP at least once per year.
+Changes to the IP can only be made by the affirmation of a majority of the voting members of the IOC, followed by ratification of the Board.
+All Board and IOC members shall have access to the IP performance reports.
+The current IP portfolio information will be promptly provided to any other parties hired the IOC, on behalf of the Foundation, to manage any portion of the Portfolio.